esl/amoc/doc/amoc_coordinator.md

 Data :: any()
 ```

-This function adds current process data.
-Usually is called in `start/2` of a amoc scenario.
+This function adds the current process data.
+It is usually called in `start/2` of a amoc scenario.

 ## Example